JaneEnabling/docs/README.md

   Users have a profile, and can publish "code-blocks", these may be either public or private - private accounts should pay ie. Github

-    if published public
+    if CB's are published public
       - everyone can see them; They don't look like code.
 They look like color coded buttons, or bricks, or symbols... you get the point, something small, drag and droppable, and looks nothing like a piece of code.
       - theses code-blocks can have other code blocks dropped in them, this actually makes a new code-block.
 The new code-block executes both blocks of code, either synchronously or asynchronously, dependant on the function

-    if published private
+    if CB's are published private
       - only allowable entities may access them ie. team pages, company pages, etc

     Users can take any code blocks they have access to, and combine them with other code blocks in a stacking manor.